Anchorm/SoulAnchor/README.md

 For Arch Linux you can use the PKGBUILD from the AUR.
 Dependencies: qt5-base, qt5-multimedia.

 Manually: After running `qmake` and `make`, use `sudo make install`.
 If you keep the build directory you can later use `sudo make uninstall`.
 Note: the default install prefix is `/usr`.
 This can be changed with `qmake PREFIX=/dir`
-Note2: i noticed that `make uninstall` leaves behind some empty directories.
+Note2: i noticed that `make uninstall` leaves some empty directories behind.
 Have to look into that...
 Note3: you might want to check soulanchor.pro to see if the install directories match your distro's default locations (the .path lines)

-&nbsp;

-Anchorman - in the year of our Lord 2020

 &nbsp;